devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/gitsetup.md

 ### In the terminal (gitbash) $(gotoc)

 **NOTE: From now all when you hear `terminal` think `gitbash`**
+* CMD-Space (pulls up the Spotlight Search)
+* Type in `terminal` - hit enter
+* In the System Dock - right click and select
 1. Create a local git folder for all your git projects
 	- `mkdir ~/git`
 1. Change directory to your git folder